-- 2.7 NE have advised in respect to the nutrient calculation that the following information is included within the updated Appropriate Assessment: - All the information, values and assumptions made in the nutrient calculations. - Information and evidence to support assumptions used, especially where these deviate from Natural England's methodological advice (e.g. the Council's evidence on occupancy rates and their long term stability). - Evidence to support any mitigation planned, including source evidence or link if a website or copies of documents are not readily or freely available. - Evidence of types of mitigation (wetlands, proposals) including proposed locations to ensure the areas of mitigation are draining relevant areas of mitigation land/ WwTW so will function effectively. - Any additional hydraulic loading or nutrient loading calculations undertaken for wetlands or bespoke mitigation. - Clarification of how long term management of any mitigation land in particular wetland and other types of SUDS will be secured. - Maps, locations, or identification of how any mitigation that is not within the developer's ownership will be secured.
-In particular, information on mitigation proposals for the allocations other than Otterpool. - Any information on winter maintenance programmes or other information material to water quality assessment that may impact the efficacy of proposed nutrient removal systems.
+As we previously advised, with respect to nutrients calculation, we recommend that the following information is included within the updated appropriate assessment:

+- All the information, values and assumptions made in the nutrient calculations. - Information and evidence to support assumptions used, especially where these deviate from Natural England's methodological advice (e.g. the Council's evidence on occupancy rates and their long term stability). - Evidence to support any mitigation planned, including source evidence or link if a website or copies of documents are not readily or freely available. - Evidence of types of mitigation (wetlands, proposals) including proposed locations to ensure the areas of mitigation are draining relevant areas of mitigation land/ WwTW so will function effectively. - Any additional hydraulic loading or nutrient loading calculations undertaken for wetlands or bespoke mitigation. - Clarification of how long term management of any mitigation land in particular wetland and other types of SUDS will be secured. - Maps, locations, or identification of how any mitigation that is not within the developer's ownership will be secured.
+In particular, information on mitigation proposals for the allocations other than Otterpool.

+Any information on winter maintenance programmes or other information material to water quality assessment that may impact the efficacy of proposed nutrient removal systems.